Axion Star Bosenova in Axion Miniclusters: Axion parameter dependence

 \section{Axion parameter dependence}

 We will discuss axion star mass growth and calculate the time that it reaches the maximum mass and becomes a bosenova.
-We will use the minicluster mass calculated from the QCD axion model and the ALP model separately.
+In the following, MCs refer to isolated miniclusters that are formed around matter-radiation equality.
+They form directly from spherical collapse of overdensed regions.
+MCHs refer to dark matter substructures formed in the late universe that result from disruption and merger of MCs.
+For relatively dense MCs, they may survive today as isolated dense MCs~\cite{Fairbairn:2017sil,Kavanagh:2020gcy}.
+We will discuss bosenova from boson stars condensed in isolated MCs and MCHs separately.

 The mass of the QCD axion depends on temperature for $T\gtrsim0.1\,{\rm GeV}$~\cite{Wantz:2009it},

 Using $m_{a}(T_{\rm osc})=3H(T_{\rm osc})$ we obtain the oscillating temperature for the QCD axion,

 Entropy conservation yields a constant value of $g_{*S}(T)R_{\rm scale}^{3}T^{3}$, where $g_{*S}$ is effective entropy degrees of freedom, we obtain the scale factor $R_{\rm scale}$ at oscillating temperature,